 “The health of your patients and their recovery is of paramount importance, even at the cost of your own health . . .
 You do not choose patients.
-Their pain and agony calls to you.
+Their pain and agony calls to you, since many patients suffer from serious injuries with illnesses or accidents, although in the last they can find legal compensation for this, navigate here to find more about this, since sometimes their pain is just too big.
 Do not pass it by. . . be he a master or servant, rich or poor, man or animal (possibly, veterinary medicine as a separate field had not yet taken root). . .

 “By all means, pray for and with your patients, if you wish. . . .And surely, if your prayers have no effect on your patients, they are at least good for your mental health . . .and to guard your soul. . .”